MicrosoftDocs/powerquery-docs/powerquery-docs/append-queries.md

 # Append data

-In Power Query, you can append multiple tables into a single table.
-The append operation creates a new table schema from all the column headers from the tables to be combined and appends the tables one on top of the other into a single table.
+The append operation creates a single table by adding the contents of one table to another table and will have a new table schema defined by aggregation of the column headers from both tables.

 ## To append queries